WCHN/CTseg/README.md

 mex -O -largeArrayDims spm_gmmlib.c gmmlib.c
 ```

+This requires a C compiler configured in MATLAB.
+See https://www.fil.ion.ucl.ac.uk/spm/docs/development/compilation/windows/ for setup instructions.
+Note that CTseg will attempt to compile automatically on first use if the MEX file is not found.

 ## Docker

 CTseg can be run from a Docker image, which does *not* require you to have MATLAB installed on your computer.
 Simply build an image from the `Dockerfile` in this repository: